Moses Lindo

-Moses Lindo was a British indigo sorter, merchant, planter and Inspector General of Indigo, Drugs & Dyes in the Province of South Carolina.
+Moses Lindo (died 1774) was a British indigo sorter, merchant, planter and Inspector General of Indigo, Drugs & Dyes in the Province of South Carolina.

 Early life

 Moses Lindo was the son of Elias Lindo (1690-1727), a broker on the Royal Exchange, and Rachel Lopes Fereira.
 He was a grandson of Isaac Lindo, one of the earliest Jewish brokers of London (1681).